Comcast/gots/Readme.md

 gots (Go Transport Streams) is a library for working with MPEG transport streams.
 It provides abstractions for reading packet information and program specific information (psi)

 ## Bug / Feature Reporting
-Add requests to github issues.
+Add requests to Github issues.
 To submit a PR see [CONTRIBUTING](./CONTRIBUTING)
 ## Tests
 ```bash
 go test -race ./...